Which iOS device should I purchase for Wi-Fi Survey Projects

 Cases

-My intention is not to promote a specific case, just to highlight some features I find useful when selecting cases.
+My intention is not to promote a specific case but to highlight some valuable features when selecting cases.
 I look for the following things:

-Swivel hand strap: I’m a hand talker, and strapping the iPad to my hand gives me confidence that it will not fly away while talking or moving.
-The swivel option allows easy rotation of the iPad while in the field.
+Swivel hand strap: I’m a hand talker, and strapping the iPad to my hand gives me confidence that it will not fly away while I talk or move.
+The swivel option allows me to rotate the iPad easily while in the field.

 Neck Strap: Sometimes you need to use both hands, and instead of setting the iPad down on something that it may eventually fall from, just conveniently hang it from your neck.

-Charge pencil while in case: As mentioned earlier, I prefer the Pencil 2, and for whatever reason, not all cases support charging the pencil while the iPad is in the case.
-Look for a case that supports induction charging so you do not have to remove the iPad from the case to charge the pencil.
+Charge pencil while in case: As mentioned earlier, I prefer the Pencil 2.
+However, not all cases support charging the pencil while the iPad is in the case.
+Look for a case that supports induction charging, so you do not have to remove the iPad to charge the pencil.

 Summary Table